perfsonar/docs/release_candidates/5.0.0/_sources/manage_daemons.rst.txt

 ---------
 Hosts running the perfsonar ``testpoint`` bundle should see these daemons:

-    * *postgresql-9.5.service* - stores schedules of pScheduler
+    * *postgresql-10.service* - stores schedules of pScheduler
     * *httpd.service* - web server for pScheduler (*apache* in Debian)
     * *fail2ban.service* - intrusion detection system (IDS) to log suspicious activity
     * *firewalld.service* - firewall service
     * *ntpd.service* - NTP time synchronisation
     * *owamp-server.service* - OWAMP
     * *twamp-server.service* - TWAMP
-    * *perfsonar-lscachedaemon.service* - perfSONAR Lookup Service cache daemon
     * *perfsonar-lsregistrationdaemon.service* - registration with the Lookup Service
     * *psconfig-pscheduler-agent.service* - reads pSConfig templates and generates a set of pScheduler tasks
     * *pscheduler-archiver.service* - executes archiver plug-ins using the results of runs